-If the burger is a relative tie, then what else you got.
-5 Guys wins on fries and In-N-Out wins on Shakes.
+If the burger is a relative tie, then what else can you look at.
+5 Guys wins on fries, Shake Shack or In-N-Out wins on Shakes.
 I’m a big fries fan, and 5 Guys does have pretty darn good addicting fries.
 They give you enough that you likely won’t finish them.
 The In-N-Out fries (except for Animal Fries) are a little bit nondescript and boring.
 I do like the crinkle cut style Shake Shack fries, but they are frozen, not fresh.
 In terms of shakes, the In-N-Out shakes are legendary, whereas 5 Guys is completely missing out by not even having a shake.
 Verdict: Tie, pick your poison and likely only have it once in a while.

 I have to say, neither In-N-Out or Five Guys have a nice atmosphere.
-The In-N-Out had the plastic feel of a McDonald’s, with booths that are too small to fit those that can eat a double-double.
+The In-N-Out restaurants have the plastic feel of a McDonald’s, with booths too small to fit those who can eat a double-double.
 The hats on the employees are cute, giving it a 50’s diner feel.
-And 5 Guys atmosphere feels like a Costco.
-Dusty floors, crappy little tables and chairs.
+The 5 Guys atmosphere feels like a Costco, with dusty floors, crappy little tables and chairs.
 Plus, do we really need 50 signs per restaurant telling us how great you are.
 There is no effort on their store atmosphere.
 What you are doing is opening up the door to local establishments finding a niche against both of these with a cooler pub-like atmosphere.
 The Shake Shack locations are much nicer.
 If you ever get the chance to go to the original Shake Shack in NYC, it is worth it.
 I was doing some work with an ad agency, and arrived a couple of hours before the meeting.
 I didn’t feel like going up early and I noticed about 50 people lined up for lunch at this “shack” in the park.
 Every time I have Shake Shack whether in Dubai or throughout the US, I still think of the park.
 A litlte like my first Movenpick experience, 20 years ago, in the middle of the swiss alps.
 Verdict: Shake Shack

 Where does In-N-Out Burger win?

 Clearly as I’ve heard from the fans, In-N-Out does a great job engaging with their consumers.
 The secret menu and the secret sauce, the traditions of the double-double and the “animal fries” all help create a “club” filled with brand fans who will take on anyone that knocks their brand.
 There’s a slight difference in who each attracts.
 In-N-Out’s menu items are generally less expensive — the chain is most popular with young men ages 18 to 24 with an income of less than $70,000 a year, according to NPD.
 By contrast, Five Guys patrons are generally 25 to 50 years old, with an income of more than $100,000.
 In-N-Out seems to have a more engaged consumer base that it can leverage as 5 Guys is now into the Southern California market ready to do battle right in the backyard of In-N-Out.t this point, In-N-Out is stuck as a West Coast brand, in California, Arizona, Nevada and now Texas, giving them only 320 locations.
 They have not expanded very quickly, believing it is better to be loved by a few than tolerated by many.
 This gives them a regional strength and more emotional engagement goes to In-N-Out.

 Where does 5 Guys win?

-5 Guys has been much more aggressive.
-They have pursued winning on reviews and lists that can help drive awareness for the brand.
+5 Guys has been much more aggressive on their expansion plan.
+They have pursued winning on review sites and lists that can help drive awareness for the brand.
 In 2010, they won the Zagat best burger.
-They’ve aggressively gone after celebrities such as Shaq and Obama.
+They have aggressively gone after celebrities such as Shaq and Obama.
 And most of all, they are winning on location, location and even more location.
 5 Guys is everywhere, with 1000+ locations, fairly national and even in Canada.
 They are clearly following the McDonald’s real estate strategy by trying to be everywhere.
 The other area where 5 Guys wins is pricing.
-I’m a marketer, so the more price you can command the better.
+I am a marketer, so the more price you can command the better.
 For relatively the same burger, 5 Guys charges twice what In-N-Out charges.
-In this current stagnant economy, people are proving they’d rather pay for an amazing quality burger than a cheap steak.
+In this current stagnant economy, people are proving they’d rather pay $10 for an amazing quality burger than $15 for a lousy steak.
 It feels like In-N-Out is leaving money on the table with the prices that are just slightly above the McDonald’s price points.
 More aggressive growth goes to 5 Guys.